 Additionally, a strong financial wellness program can also help younger generations learn about debt and retirement so they can avoid the issues currently facing baby boomers.

 The final solution to the student debt crisis will be multifaceted, involving employers as well as government agencies and educational institutions.
 Company financial wellness programs like Enrich are one avenue for assisting employees of all generations with their ever-changing financial needs.
-To see the Enrich Financial Wellness Platform in action, watch our demo video here.

 8 Government Accountability Office - Report to Congressional Requesters - Social Security Offers: Improvements to Program Design Could Better Assist Older Student Loan Borrowers with Obtaining Permitted Relief